henokmikre/static_generator/README.md

 in the settings.
 The pages are rendered for the Annonymous user.
 Only published pages are generated.

+The Drupal 8 Static Generator module generates four types of files, all of which are placed in the directory specified in the setting "Generator Directory"

+creates ESI includes for blocks, so that if a block is used on many pages, only the block fragment would need to be re-generated.

 ### Full Site Generation
 To generate the entire site, including pages, ESI's, and public files and code files:
 ```